Pass-through with Price Dispersion: Model

 where we follow the convention that the empty product (when $S = \{i\}$) equals \(1\). \eqref{eq:demand1} is the mass of consumers who consider $i$ and find $i$ strictly cheaper than all rivals in their consideration set.

-Now let denote firm $i$'s profit from posting price $p$.
-A profile of price CDFs $(F_i)_{i \in N}$ on $[c,1]$ constitutes an equilibrium if for each firm $i$ two conditions hold: \begin{enumerate} \item Each firm is indifferent over all prices on the support of its distributions: for all prices $p$ in the support of $F_i$, $\Pi_i(p;c) = \pi_i(c)$. \item No firm has a profitable deviation: for all prices $p \in [c,1]$ outside the support of $F_i$, $\Pi_i(p;c) \leq \pi_i(c)$. \end{enumerate}
+Firm $i$'s profit from posting price $p$ is A profile of price CDFs $(F_i)_{i \in N}$ on $[c,1]$ constitutes an equilibrium if for each firm $i$ two conditions hold: \begin{enumerate} \item Each firm is indifferent over all prices on the support of its distributions: for all prices $p$ in the support of $F_i$, $\Pi_i(p;c) = \pi_i(c)$. \item No firm has a profitable deviation: for all prices $p \in [c,1]$ outside the support of $F_i$, $\Pi_i(p;c) \leq \pi_i(c)$. \end{enumerate}

-We also make the following monotonicity assumption on the effective margin per served consumer: \begin{assumption} The \emph{effective margin per served consumer}, function $(p-c)x(p)$, is strictly increasing on $[c,1]$ for all $p \in [c,1]$. \end{assumption} This assumption ensures that higher prices correspond to higher effective margins, maintaining the trade-off between margin and market share.
-The assumption holds whenever the effective margin $(p-c)x(p)$ is maximized at the boundary $p = 1$ rather than at an interior price.
+We also make the following monotonicity assumption on the effective margin per served consumer: \begin{assumption} The \emph{effective margin per served consumer}, function $(p-c)x(p)$, has strictly positive derivative on $[c,1]$: $x(p) + (p-c)x'(p) > 0$ for all $p \in [c,1]$. \end{assumption} This assumption ensures that higher prices correspond to higher effective margins, maintaining the trade-off between margin and market share.
+For the standard demand classes considered below, this assumption is equivalent to the effective margin $(p-c)x(p)$ being maximized at the boundary $p = 1$ rather than at an interior price.
 To ensure invertibility, we will always need some assumption like this.
 With unit demand, which is common in the search and price dispersion literature, the assumption holds automatically since $(p-c) \cdot 1$ is linear in $p$.
-When the effective margin is instead maximized at an interior price $\hat{p}(c) < 1$, the assumption fails on $[c,1]$.
-For example, with CES demand $x(p) = p^{-\eta}$, the effective margin is maximized at $\hat{p}(c) = \eta c/(\eta-1)$, so the assumption holds if and only if $c \geq 1 - 1/\eta$.
-The isomorphism can be extended to this case by normalizing margins by $\bar{m}(c) \equiv \max_{p \in [c,1]}(p-c)x(p)$ rather than $(1-c)x(1)$.
-The competition layer is unchanged; what changes is the curvature layer, since $\bar{m}'(c) = -x(\hat{p}(c))$ varies with $c$ when the maximum is interior.
-We maintain Assumption \ref{ass:invertible} throughout to preserve the simpler structure.